 Saint-Gilles is arguably my favourite town in this area.
 The town centre is compact, with many shops, cafés and restaurants.
 There’s also a marina and a lovely beach.
 I recommend parking at the large parking area at the marina and walking across the pedestrian bridge to the town centre.
 At the marina, you’ll find Chez Marie, a seafood restaurant which I can certainly recommend!

 Just south of Saint-Gilles is L’Ermitage-Les-Baines.
 This beach community has numerous hotels, shops, cafés and restaurants.
 There’s also the Jardin d’Eden (Garden of Eden botanical gardens) which is quite small but has some unusual plants and trees.
 One place that’s great for dinner in this area is Le Manta.
 Set in a beautiful garden, the restaurant serves local seafood and Creole specialties.

 Follow the N1A coastal road down to Saint-Leu.
 Home to several historic monuments such as the Church of Colimacons and Hôtel des Postes, Saint-Leu is also a popular paragliding area.
+Go on a paragliding flight over the Saint-Leu lagoon.
 Another place worth a stop is Kélonia, a turtle conservation centre just outside Saint-Leu.

 West coast beaches

 The west coast boasts some of the best beaches on Réunion Island.
 The stretch from Saint-Gilles to L’Ermitage-Les-Bains and down to La Saline-Les-Bains has long, sandy beaches, protected by reefs.
 You’ll also find numerous beach cafés and restaurants.
 There’s also a beautiful black sand beach at L’Étang-Salé, southeast of Saint-Leu.